pkic/pkic.org/content/blog/2017/2017-01-13-2017-looking-back-moving-forward.md

 ## Not Secure

-Google will start to discourage website visitors from using unprotected sites by [indicating &ldquo;Not secure&rdquo;][11] in the status bar.
-Chrome 56 to be launched in January will indicate &ldquo;Not secure&rdquo; for a site that presents password and credit card fields that is not secured by an SSL/TLS certificate.
-Site operators should consider this to be an early warning as Google will plan to use &ldquo;Not secure&rdquo; with a red triangle for all HTTP pages in the future.
+Google will start to discourage website visitors from using unprotected sites by [indicating “Not secure”][11] in the status bar.
+Chrome 56 to be launched in January will indicate “Not secure” for a site that presents password and credit card fields that is not secured by an SSL/TLS certificate.
+Site operators should consider this to be an early warning as Google will plan to use “Not secure” with a red triangle for all HTTP pages in the future.

 ## Certificate Transparency for All Certificates